 PMRF – Key Dates

 The PMRF application window opens in the month of April-May every year.
-For the year 2019, the deadline for submission of applications is 11.30 pm on 07 April 2019.
-The fellowships will be disbursed by MHRD in the month of May 2019.
+For the year 2019, the deadline for submission of applications was 11.30 pm on 07 April 2019.
+The fellowships was disbursed by MHRD in the month of May 2019.

 The key dates for the fellowship are given in the table below.